-This is a must-see for travelers who are keen on the Vietnamese culture or those who just want to get a flavor of Vietnamese humor.
-It can also be a great evening treat for visitors of all ages and tastes after a full day exploration of the city.
+This is a must-see for travelers who are keen on Vietnamese culture or those who just want to get a flavor of Vietnamese humor.
+It can also be a great evening treat for visitors of all ages and tastes after a full day's exploration of the city.

-Thang Long Water Puppet Theater located in central Hanoi next to the Hoan Kiem Lake.
+Where to watch: Thang Long Water Puppet Theater is located in central Hanoi next to Hoan Kiem Lake.

 Price: 100,000 Dong (about 5 USD)

 Foodies won't disappoint here in Hanoi.
 Across the city, there are numerous food carts and stalls.
-It's easy to find the Vietnamese egg coffee, which is made with yolks, sugar, milk, and coffee.
+It's easy to find Vietnamese egg coffee, which is made with yolks, sugar, milk, and coffee.
 You can't resist this rich, creamy food after a lot of walking on hot days.
-Other street food you should sample include Bun Cha, a dish of grilled pork and noodle served with broth and herbs, originated from Hanoi, and Banh Cuon, a dish prepared with rice, ground pork, wood ear mushroom and shallots.
+Other street foods you should sample include Bun Cha, a dish of grilled pork and noodles served with broth and herbs, originating from Hanoi, and Banh Cuon, a dish prepared with rice, ground pork, wood ear mushroom, and shallots.

 For the best Bun Cha, head to Bun Cha 34, a small family-run eatery where US President Barack Obama dined.
-The restaurant is located in 34 Hang Than Ba Dinh, Hanoi.
+The restaurant is located at 34 Hang Than Ba Dinh, Hanoi.

-3. Take a cyclo ride around the Old Quarter
+Take a Cyclo Ride Around the Old Quarter

 This three-wheel bicycle used to be an important means of transport during the French rule period and now become a popular tourist attraction.

-Odynovo (formerly Odyssey) clients Scott and Sara setting out on a cyclo tour of the Old Quarter in Hanoi
+Scott and Sara Setting Out on A Cyclo Tour of the Old Quarter in Hanoi

-Where to find a cyclo in Hanoi: anywhere where there're tourists
+Where to find a cyclo in Hanoi: anywhere where there are tourists.

-1) One cyclo is meant to fit two guests, but most western tourists would find it a bit of a squeeze when two sit on the same cyclo.
+- One cyclo is meant to fit two guests, but most Western tourists would find it a bit of a squeeze when two sit on the same cyclo.
 So it's best to hire two cyclos if you're with a companion.
-Besides, it's easier for the driver and better to the local economy.
+Besides, it's easier for the driver and better for the local economy.

 Here you'll marvel at the sheer amount of flowers packed onto motorbikes.
 Among the other large variety of flowers, you may have the opportunity to see rows of roses, lilies, daisies, orchids, chrysanthemums, sunflowers, gerberas, etc. The market gets particularly busy during the Tet Festival (Vietnamese New Year, usually celebrated in February) when locals come to shop for flowers or just experience the festive ambiance.